 How have professors or faculty members made an impact on you while at WVU?

 I would like to shout out Dr. Claydon for her incredible instruction and support.
 Her dedication is inspiring, and I have been able to gain valuable experience thanks to her leadership and guidance.
 Additionally, I have learned so much from Dr. Bhandari, Dr. Davis and Mohini Chatterji, and I know that I will carry their lessons with me in whatever I do in the future.
 All these instructors worked so hard to create fun, safe and engaging learning environments, and for that, I am incredibly grateful.

 Tell us about your internship and field placement experiences.

 I completed an internship over the summer at the West Virginia Department of Health and Human Resources in the Division of STD, HIV, Hepatitis and Tuberculosis in the Office of Epidemiology and Prevention Services, which is part of the Bureau for Public Health.
 I created educational materials tailored to different types of healthcare workers and developed guidelines for the management of various health conditions in pregnancy.
 Through this experience, I was able to see firsthand how my coursework has prepared me for a career.

-I am currently completing my field placement experience at the WVU Office of Health Affairs, where I will be able to gain first-hand experience with data collection, analyses and dissemination.
+I completed my field placement experience at the WVU Health Affairs Institute, where I was able to gain first-hand experience with data collection, analyses and dissemination.